Unionization: Forms of organization

 Union membership tend to be organized by either their industry, ultimate goal, or employer.

 Craft unionism

 In craft unionism, workers are organized by their job or profession.
-Unions that belong to this group tend to focus on improving the conditions of a particular industry, for example when the Writers Guild of America striked on behalf of its writers.
+Unions that belong to this group tend to focus on improving the conditions of a particular industry, for example when the Writers Guild of America struck on behalf of its writers.

 Industrial unionism

 In industrial unionism, workers are organized together regardless of their job or profession, where a higher membership count gives a union more influence across many different industries.

 Solidarity unionism

 In solidarity unionism, workers who wish to directly attempt to take action without any form of mediation are organized together.

 Types of unionization models

 Different unionization models are used to guide a union's efforts to reach its goals.

 Servicing model

 The service model is where union organizers use legal and other types of resources that are not affiliated with the employer or workforce.